jdehaan2014/GearLanguage/README.md

 Gear is a multi-paradigm language: procedural, functional and object-oriented.
 It is dynamic without type annotation, but still strongly typed.
 Variables cannot change type!
 Currently, it is only an interpreter, but there are plans to create a compiler as well.

 The examples and executable from chapter 16 can be found in Ch16 folder.
-The executable is build on MacOs Mojave.
+The executable is built on MacOs Mojave.
 To execute a file with name 'filename.gear':
 > gear -x -f filename.gear